 What really adds teeth to the Plaintiff’s wrongful death lawsuit is a city ordinance prohibiting bar workers from drinking where they work, even when off duty.
-Clearly, the violation of the ordinance was a factor in causing this woman’s death.
-If the case goes to trial, there are going to be arguments by defense lawyers about the purpose and intent of the statute and whether this was the harm that the ordinance was trying to avoid.
+Violating the ordinance was a factor in causing this woman’s death.
+If the case goes to trial, there will be arguments by defense lawyers about the purpose and intent of the statute and whether this was the harm that the ordinance was trying to avoid.
 But I would suspect it was at least a purpose, if not the purpose, of the statute.

 But remember how fun it was getting into a car with kids before child safety seats?
 But we changed, we adjusted, and it’s all good.
 I think the lives saved would also be worth the hassle in making bars and restaurants change their serving practices.

 I think the Maryland Court of Appeals agrees with me.
 Read Wright v.
 Sue & Charles, Inc., 131 Md.
 App.
-466 (2000) where the court appears to be saying, we think there should be social liability/dram shop laws in Maryland but given how entrenched the law is, the legislature is the branch of government that needs to make the change.
-I don’t necessarily disagree with that.
-Realistically, I don’t think there is going to be the kind of inertia in Annapolis to overcome the bar/restaurant lobby.
+466 (2000) where the court appears to be saying, we think there should be social liability/dram shop laws in Maryland but given how entrenched the law is; the legislature is the branch of government that needs to make the change.
+I don’t disagree with that.
+Realistically, I don’t think there will be the inertia in Annapolis to overcome the bar/restaurant lobby.
 (Then again, we got cigarettes out of bars.)